5 Surreal Beaches That Don’t Look Real (But You Can Actually Visit Them 2026)

 Why it feels unreal:

-• Private sandbanks in the middle of the ocean
+• In the middle of the ocean, private sandbanks

 Anse Source d’Argent beach in Seychelles with granite rocks and crystal clear shallow water